Esri/jsapi-resources/.github/scripts/README.md

 ### Script output

 The script will create a CSV file containing sample metrics in [`esm-samples/.metrics`](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/.metrics).
 The the output filename is the version of the ArcGIS JSAPI used in the samples.
-The CSV contains the name of the samples with the version of the main packages and the [return properties](#return-properties) from the [build size script](#build-size).
+The CSV contains the name of the samples with the version of the main packages and the [return properties](#return-properties) from the [build sizes script](#build-sizes).

 ### Running from GitHub Action